ocaml-flambda/flambda-backend/middle_end/flambda2/docs/unboxed_params.md

 ## What exactly happens ?
 What does it mean to unbox a parameter/return ?

-Contrary to layouts/kinds/jkinds, the `[@unboxed]` annotation does not really change the calling convention of functions.
+Contrary to layouts/kinds/jkinds, the `[@unboxable]` annotation does not really change the calling convention of functions.
 However, these annotations alter the compilation strategy just enough so that the annotated function actually becomes a thin wrapper around the unboxed version of the function.
 Later, that wrapper can be inlined (without